Nameless Gray Faces

 A million stories could have scribbled themselves on the back of Alito’s 213 pages, and they would have needed even more pages afterwards.
 Perhaps he could have written on whether our state legislators retain the right to endorse child marriage.
 (I should hope that would violate the 14th Amendment, but how are we to know, if the Court doesn’t tell us?)
 This is, unquestionably, the Trump-era Court; he is the ultimate architect of its core, and those who celebrate its decisions are forever beholden to him as to no one else.
 But it is his court all the more in its understanding of consequences, in its insistence that those who doomed Roe had a job to do, individuals be damned.
 (Has this assertion — jobs in the face of personalities — not defined our former president, in all the days since he became the former?)

 The Court announced its decision on June 24, sure.
-But we’d actually known Roe’s time was up for nearly two months before, and Alito had started writing its brutal eulogy even before that, when I was still waving feebly to former colleagues in great gray puffy coats.
+But we’d actually known Roe’s time was up for nearly two months before, and Alito had started writing its brutal eulogy even before that.
 Someone had leaked a draft of Alito’s opinion on May 2; the Court had, in a fit of irritation, confirmed it the next day, and the origin of the leak is apparently under investigation.
 Several of the Court’s conservatives — and, actually, conservatives elsewhere — expressed fury that someone would pull such a brazen stunt, and some even speculated that the leaker had, well, violated the Court’s privacy in an attempt to pressure it.
 (Turns out judges really do have a sense of humor.)